-Arrhythmias (also called dysrhythmias) are abnormal heartbeats usually caused by an electrical "short circuit" in the heart.
+Arrhythmias are abnormal heartbeats usually caused by an electrical "short circuit" in the heart.

-The heart normally beats in a consistent pattern, but an arrhythmia can cause it to beat too slowly, too quickly, or irregularly.
-This can cause the heart to pump inconsistently, which can lead to symptoms like fatigue, dizziness, and chest pain.
+The heart normally beats in a consistent pattern, but an arrhythmia can make it beat too slowly, too quickly, or irregularly.
+This can cause the heart to pump inconsistently, leading to symptoms like fatigue, dizziness, and chest pain.

 What Causes Them?

 Your heart has its own electrical system that sends electrical signals around the heart, telling it when to contract and pump blood around the body.
 The electrical signals start in a group of cells, called the sinus node, located in the right atrium.
 The sinus node is the heart's pacemaker and makes sure the heart beats at a normal and consistent rate.
 The sinus node normally increases your heart rate in response to exercise, emotions, and stress, and slows your heart rate during sleep.